erre4/GBA_genetic_algorithm/README.md

 tar -xvjf <libgba you downloaded>
 ```

-Then:
+Then for the paths:

 ```
 export DEVKITPRO=/opt/devkitpro
 export DEVKITARM=$DEVKITPRO/devkitARM
 ```

-for the paths. (as i said before: is not strictly necessary, but if you want a well made Makefile this passage could be useful).
+(as i said before: is not strictly necessary, but if you want a well made Makefile this passage could be useful).

 Now you have to download the emulator for gba: